jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 While I'm not especially competitive, the smaller field of older dudes made a podium feel attainable; in previous years some of my scorecards would have landed me in fourth.

 The goal this year was simple: land on the Stone Master podium.
-Even if I missed, pursuing it would beneficial.
+Even if I missed, pursuing it would be beneficial.
-Turns out, the pursuit was benficial.
+As expected, the pursuit was beneficial.
 It pushed me to take multiple solo trips to the Holies (two in the hot and humid off-season and one in early October), and those trips were a blast.
 I learned the joy of solo bouldering trips and became more comfortable without spotters.